-To maintain the culm grassland for these diminishing species the grass is grazed by our Devon Ruby cattle at the right time of year - in late summer - and before we had the cows by careful swaling in winter (burning - as in the photo below) of the dry thatch that is formed by the tussocky purple moor-grass, to encourage new growth in spring.
+To maintain the culm grassland for these diminishing species the grass is grazed by our Devon Ruby cattle at the right time of year - in late summer - to encourage new growth in spring.

 Flora and Fauna

-A number of the fields on the perimeter of the farm and all eleven kilometres of hedgerow have slowly been restored and managed to increase the varieties of flora and fauna, and dormouse, bird and bat boxes have been made and put up across the farm.
-There is definitive evidence of dormice in a number of hedgebanks, and the species they rely on, hazel and honeysuckle, are found in abundance in the wood and hedgerows.
+A number of the fields and all eleven kilometres of hedgerow have slowly been restored and managed to increase the varieties of flora and fauna, and dormouse, bird and bat boxes have been made and put up across the farm.
+There is evidence of dormice in a number of hedgebanks, and the species they rely on, hazel and honeysuckle, are found in abundance in the wood and hedgerows.

 Bird boxes of varying size and design have been installed to attract kestrels, tawny owls, little owls, woodpeckers and various small birds.
 Barn owls are regularly heard and seen hunting the fields, particularly during haymaking and barn owl boxes have been put in to the barn roofs and are being used.
 Tawny owls are heard frequently at night and sit on the roof of the house, hooting directly down the chimney.
-As well as the regular nuthatches, greater spotted woodpeckers, buzzards, finches, magpies, sparrows, crows, jackdaws, wrens, robins, tits et al, we have also observed snipe, grey partridge, sparrowhawks and heron on the farm.
+As well as the regular nuthatches, greater spotted woodpeckers, buzzards, finches, magpies, sparrows, crows, jackdaws, wrens, robins and tits, we have snipe, grey partridge, sparrowhawks and heron on the farm.

 Wild red deer and fallow deer are seen fairly regularly across the farm, and there is evidence of otters less than a mile away, and we have built an otter holt above the river to encourage these fabulous animals.